Presenter: Gwen Griffin, MA, CCC-SLP

 "I like having an outcome measure that will show improvement."
 S.H.
 (Dec.
 2022)

 "Focus on dementia was beneficial.
-What's Next continually assesses patient's specific needs."
+I like that this program continually assesses a patient's specific needs."
 A.S.
 (Dec.
 2022)

 "How to document functionality.
 I knew that what I was doing was close to effective but needed the information about more frequency and following through, and offering further services if progress is made."
 S.N.
 (Nov.
 2022)